-An EPP code transfers a domain, and also known as authorization code.
-Your domains registrar generates this code, this code directly ties to your domain.
+An EPP code transfers a domain and is also known as an authorization code.
+Your domain registrar generates this code.
+This code directly ties to your domain.
 It provides an additional layer of security to prevent unauthorized transferring of your domain name to another registrar.
-This guide will cover how to get your domain’s EPP Code from Hostwinds.
+This guide will cover how to get your domain's EPP Code from Hostwinds.

 How Do I Get Domain's EPP Code From My Registrar

-In order to transfer a domain name to a new registrar you’ll often need an EPP code or authorization code.
-You obtain the code from your domains registrar prior to beginning a domain name transfer.
-To acquire the EPP code from your domain registrar, log in to the domain registrar’s domain control panel.
+To transfer a domain name to a new registrar, you'll often need an EPP code or authorization code.
+You obtain the code from your domain registrar before beginning a domain name transfer.
+To acquire the EPP code from your domain registrar, log in to the domain registrar's domain control panel.
 If your current registrar does not have a control panel, you may have to consult their documentation or contact their support staff.

 I Need to Update My Contact Info First!

 If you need to update your contact information before transferring a domain away from Hostwinds, the best way to do so is through a Billing Ticket.
-You would simply need to send the contact information in the ticket to our billing team so they can make the update for you.
+You would need to send the contact information in the ticket to our billing team to make the update for you.

 You would not want to update the information from the Client Area.
-This will cause your domain to lock for 60 days, which will prevent the domain from being able to be transferred away from Hostwinds, until this time has passed.
+This will cause your domain to lock for 60 days, preventing the domain from being transferred away from Hostwinds until this time has passed.

 NOTE: Please do keep in mind that by ICANN regulations, changing your domain contact information will result in the domain being unable to be transferred for 60 days.